 This is one of the reasons that you should develop your strategic and decision-making skills before you take the Career Unlocked test.

-PwC uses Career Unlocked to get to know you, your personality and your skills, to better decide whether you are a good fit for the company and the role you have applied for.
+PwC uses game based assessments to get to know you, your personality and your skills to decide better whether you are a good fit for the company and the role you have applied for.